alexbinary/SQLite.swiftly/design_notes.md

 # Design notes

+## SQLite.swiftly is designed for the needs of the My LEGO Collection project

+In My LEGO Collection we need to:

+- create nex SQLite databases
+- create tables from a static schema
+- insert large data sets into the tables efficiently
+- open an existing SQLite database
+- read all data from a table

+As a result *SQLite.swiftly* implements only these features, and does so with the goal of achieving the best performance.

+Many features you would expect from a generic SQLite client are not implemented in *SQLite.swiftly*.

 ## Connection and Statement encapsulate low level objects

 Connection and Statement are the two main objects in *SQLite.swiftly*.